forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/try-it-yourself.md

 to read the [Introduction](./en/v3.x/salesforce-graph-engine/introduction) and [Features](./en/v3.x/salesforce-graph-engine/features)
 pages before you read much deeper into this page.

-Also, so you can try these examples yourself, please install the pilot version of the scanner as per [these instructions](./en/v3.x/getting-started/install).
+Also, so you can try these examples yourself, please install the pilot version of the analyzer as per [these instructions](./en/v3.x/getting-started/install).

 Once you've done all that, continue reading here to see some basic SFGE operations, so you can get a sense of how it all works.